Field of Mars Environmental Education Centre

 Learning activities

-Students investigate the natural and human features of the bushland, riverbank and mangrove areas and how they are used and cared for.
+Students investigate the natural and human features of the bushland, waterways and mangrove mudflats and how they are used and cared for.

 Fieldwork

-The bushwalk will traverse the mangrove forest of Buffalo Creek Reserve, the eucalypt forest of Sugarloaf Hill and the riverbanks at Lane Cove River.
-Along the way students will stop for various sensory activities to discover the features of our unique Australian water environments.
+During the bushwalk, students will traverse the mangrove forest of Buffalo Creek Reserve, the eucalypt forest of Sugarloaf Hill and the riverbanks at Lane Cove River.
+Along the way they will stop for various sensory activities such as hunting for invertebrate hunts and exploring the mangrove forest to enhance their understanding of these unique Australian water environments.

-At the end of the day students will work in small groups to use natural materials to construct a memory map of the areas natural features.
-Students will explain the features and suggest actions for caring for the place.
+At the end of the day students will work in small groups to create a memory map of the area's natural features.
+They will present their findings, describe the features and suggest actions for caring for these precious water environments.

 Syllabus outcomes and content